/ Charline Grant

-Shelly Skinner (She/Her) is an activist, educator, change-maker and social entrepreneur.
+Shelly (she/her) is an activist, educator, change-maker and social entrepreneur.
 With her lived experience of poverty, racism, domestic and sexual violence and homophobia, she carries a story of inspirational perseverance, resilience and dedication to the betterment of her community.

 Shelly is also an Ambassador for the International Day of Pink, an organization dedicated to fighting for equality and acceptance for the 2SLGBTQIA community and has established herself as a sought-after leader whose influence resonates across Ontario and beyond.

-Carly studied at the University of Manitoba and York University, focusing on the power relations that work to oppress racialized people.
-Carly serves as the Executive of Equity and Inclusion for Willow Youth Network.
+Ryan (she/her) studied at the University of Manitoba and York University, focusing on the power relations that work to oppress racialized people.
+Ryan serves as the Executive of Equity and Inclusion for Willow Youth Network.
 She is a passionate advocate for issues of diversity, equity and inclusion.

 Jania (she/her) studied at York University graduating with a bachelor’s degree in Human Rights and Equity Studies.
 Her educational history and lived experience have helped her gain an in-depth understanding of equity, diversity and inclusion.
 Her time working with Parents Against Simcoe County has helped her further her knowledge in dealing with anti-black Racism.
 She is dedicated to equity, diversity and inclusion work.